PowerShell: Scripting

 PowerShell accepts strings, both raw and escaped.
 A string enclosed between single quotation marks is a raw string while a string enclosed between double quotation marks is an escaped string.
 PowerShell treats straight and curly quotes as equivalent.

 The following list of special characters is supported by PowerShell:

 For error handling, PowerShell provides a .NET-based exception-handling mechanism.
 In case of errors, objects containing information about the error (Exception object) are thrown, which are caught using the try ... catch construct (although a trap construct is supported as well).
 PowerShell can be configured to silently resume execution, without actually throwing the exception; this can be done either on a single command, a single session or perpetually.

 Scripts written using PowerShell can be made to persist across sessions in either a .ps1 file or a .psm1 file (the latter is used to implement a module).
 Later, either the entire script or individual functions in the script can be used.
 Scripts and functions operate analogously with cmdlets, in that they can be used as commands in pipelines, and parameters can be bound to them.
 Pipeline objects can be passed between functions, scripts, and cmdlets seamlessly.
 To prevent unintentional running of scripts, script execution is disabled by default and must be enabled explicitly.
 Enabling of scripts can be performed either at system, user or session level.
 PowerShell scripts can be signed to verify their integrity, and are subject to Code Access Security.

-The PowerShell scripting language supports binary prefix notation similar to the scientific notation supported by many programming languages in the C-family.
+The PowerShell language supports binary prefix notation similar to the scientific notation supported by many programming languages in the C-family.

 Hosting

 One can also use PowerShell embedded in a management application, which uses the PowerShell runtime to implement the management functionality.
 For this, PowerShell provides a managed hosting API.
 Via the APIs, the application can instantiate a runspace (one instantiation of the PowerShell runtime), which runs in the application's process and is exposed as a Runspace object.
 The state of the runspace is encased in a SessionState object.
-When the runspace is created, the Windows PowerShell runtime initializes the instantiation, including initializing the providers and enumerating the cmdlets, and updates the SessionState object accordingly.
+When the runspace is created, the PowerShell runtime initializes the instantiation, including initializing the providers and enumerating the cmdlets, and updates the SessionState object accordingly.
 The Runspace then must be opened for either synchronous processing or asynchronous processing.
 After that it can be used to execute commands.